 Vaccinations needed to travel the world

 Brian and I spent two hours in the travel clinic today discussing our travel plans and getting vaccinated for our trip.
 Because we don’t know exactly where we’ll be going, the clinic recommended almost every vaccine known to man.
 We received some of the recommended vaccinations, turned a few down, and are on the fence about another.
-Our health is incredibly important, but I am having a hard time distinguishing between perceived and actual risk, and I have always been wary of vaccines.
+Our health is incredibly important, but I am having a hard time distinguishing between perceived and actual risk, and I have always been weary of vaccines.

 Vaccinations for travel